tomgxz/Kraken/REPORT.md

   ```

 ### Stage 3 - Homepage and Settings
-  This stage consisted of creating the front-end HTML for the user, including the settings pages.
+  This stage consisted of creating the frontend HTML for the user, including the settings pages.
 Although they lack much tangible functionality, they create the basis for future developers to implement.
 I decided not to complete all of the functionality due to time constraints, and lack of the features being required in the brief.

   First, I created the home page.
 There are two template files `home-nosite.html` and `home-sites.html`, which are called by Flask based on whether the user has any sites stored in the database.